jesusmah/stocktrader-resiliency/README.md

 3. Delete existing portfolios from previous executions.
 4. For each iteration, it will for each portfolio
    1. Create the portfolio if it is iteration number 1.
-   2. Add the amount of shares specified for each of the symbols (IBM, APPLE and GOOGLE).
+   2. Add the amount of shares specified for each of the symbols (IBM, APPLE and GOOGLE) multiplied by a factor.
    3. Create a summary for the iteration into the `output` directory (`summary_iteration_#.html` or `summary_thread_#_iteration_#.html`).
 5. Create a final summary (`summary_final.html`) and export the database (`portfolio_final.txt` and `stock_final.txt`) reports into the `output` directory so that we can make sure the application has function as expected.